Hoffman Center for the Arts is a non-profit gallery and community arts center on Oregon’s beautiful North Coast.

 Day-of tickets are usually available, but the tour can sell out, so we recommend buying ahead.

-Art shown here is by Adell Shetterly.
+Art shown here is by Adele Younkin.

 Hoffman Center classes and events are often photographed or filmed, and we love sharing those moments on our social media, website, and newsletter so people can get a feel for what it's like to create and connect here.
 By registering, you agree to be included in images of the event you have registered for.
 If you would prefer not to appear in images, please tell a staff member when you arrive.